FordPipatkittikul/Databases/SQL/README.md

     */
     WHERE first_name = 'Mayumi' AND last_name = 'Schueller';

-### NULL
-    IS
-        a keyword that we can use to filter NULL. other comparison operators cannot Filtering.
-    COALESCE
-        SELECT COALESCE(name, 'no name available') FROM Student;    -- COALESCE returns the first non-null value in a list and replace Null value with fallback argument

 ### Common mistakes

-     ' ' for you to write **TEXT** in sql, " " is for **TABLES**
+     ' ' for you to write TEXT in sql, " " is for TABLES.